sadm2014/nicehive/README.md

 4.4. rename current flightsheet to AUTO-X16RV2-220 (last digit is summary hashrate)

-4.5. run /hive/sbin/nicehive.sh test it will produce something like
+4.5. run nicehive.sh test it will produce something like

 ```
 Fs AUTO-X16RV2-220 daily_profit=0.061486568950332937